 # -t specifies the table to which the commands # should be directed to.
-By default it's `filter`. # # -A specifies that we're appending a rule to the # chain the we tell the name after it; # # -s specifies a source address (with a mask in # this case). # # -j specifies the target to jump to (what action to # take). iptables \ -t nat \ -A POSTROUTING \ -s 192.168.1.0/24 \ -j MASQUERADE
+By default, it's `filter`. # # -A specifies that we're appending a rule to the # chain that we tell the name after it; # # -s specifies a source address (with a mask in # this case). # # -j specifies the target to jump to (what action to # take). iptables \ -t nat \ -A POSTROUTING \ -s 192.168.1.0/24 \ -j MASQUERADE

 NAT is set to work for the packets originating from

 192.168.1.0/24, there’s still (yet another) one more configuration to do: enable packet forwarding (maybe this is already active in your case):

 # Enable ipv4 ip forwarding sysctl -w net.ipv4.ip_forward=1 # Send some packets to 220.127.116.11 ip netns exec namespace1 ping 18.104.22.168 PING 22.214.171.124 (126.96.36.199) 56(84) bytes of data.
 64 bytes from 188.8.131.52: icmp_seq=1 ttl=61 time=43 ms 64 bytes from 184.108.40.206: icmp_seq=2 ttl=61 time=35 ms

 Now (finally), we’re good!
 We have connectivity all the way:

 - the host can direct traffic to an application inside a namespace;